creaturelab/voxxy-iphone/docs/privacy-policy.md

 CONTACTS

-Used for permissions that are associated with accessing contact list from the device.
+Used for permissions that are associated with accessing contact list from the device.<br>
 This permission allows this application to imports your list of contacts from your phone’s address book.
 You can use our application to call/message to your friends/family by selecting their contact without entering their phone number.

 <br>